-The bill aims to enhance the consistency of the rate approval process for individual and small group market health plans in Washington State.
-It amends existing laws, specifically RCW 48.18.110, RCW 48.44.020, and RCW 48.46.060, to clarify the conditions under which the insurance commissioner can disapprove rate filings.
+This bill aims to enhance the consistency of the rate approval process for individual and small group market health plans in Washington State.
+It amends existing laws, specifically RCW 48.18.110 and RCW 48.46.060, to clarify the conditions under which the insurance commissioner can disapprove health benefit plan rate filings.
 Notably, the bill stipulates that rates for individual and small group market health benefit plans cannot be utilized until 60 days after they are filed with the commissioner.
-If the commissioner does not disapprove a rate filing within this timeframe, the filing will be deemed approved for both individual and small group market plans.
+If the commissioner does not disapprove a rate filing within this timeframe, the filing will be deemed approved, ensuring a more streamlined process for insurers.

 Statutes affected: